spdskatr/doingmybest/content/posts/naming-scheme.md

 Compare my naming convention with [the naming convention that AWS uses for its EC2 instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-naming.html).
 AWS's naming convention, although useful and straightforward, doesn't imbue any sense of personality.
 My naming convention makes my devices seem almost *cute* in comparison.

-This sort of represents how a computers can either be [pets or cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/#understanding-pets-and-cattle).
+This sort of represents how computers can either be [pets or cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/#understanding-pets-and-cattle).
 To AWS, EC2 instances are cattle, they are practically treated the same as each other.
 To me, my personal devices are pets, each one is different and each one serves a particular purpose for me.
 That's why I give them nice names.

 # Should I adopt a naming convention?